 - Tired of the same old snacks every day?
 Try rotating your snacks on a weekly basis.
 First pick 4 different snacks.
 Eat one snack on week one, the next snack on week two, the next snack on week three, etc. This way, you can change things up and not get bored.

 - Tired of the same dinner options?
 Pick just 1 new, simple recipe to prepare each week or every other week to expand your repertoire.
-Check out our Recipe Website for some easy ideas.

 - Tired of the same vegetables or fruits?
 Think about your colors.
 By eating a rainbow of fruits or vegetables, you can optimize your nutritional status and really boost up that immune system.
 Try to eat one fruit or vegetable from each color of the rainbow each week.
 For example, this week eat tomatoes, oranges, yellow peppers, broccoli, blueberries, and purple grapes.